tanlab-bit/imagenetto/README.md

 * Semantic (Instance) segmentation.
 * _(and maybe)_ Image captioning.

-Although there exists larger "all-in-one", "multi-purpose" datasets like the [Open Images Dataset](https://storage.googleapis.com/openimages/web/index.html), but I just wanted a small scale dataset to quickly validate my ideas and algorithms (much like the purpose of the [imagenette dataset](https://github.com/fastai/imagenette)).
+Although there exists larger _all-in-one_, _multi-purpose_ datasets like the [Open Images Dataset](https://storage.googleapis.com/openimages/web/index.html), but I just wanted a small scale dataset to quickly validate my ideas and algorithms (much like the purpose of the [imagenette dataset](https://github.com/fastai/imagenette)).
 Also, class labels in the *Imagenette* dataset doesn't comply with other common pretrained detection, segmentation, and captioning models (because they are most often trained with COCO or Pascal VOC datasets).
 Hence, I present the `imagenet-all-rounder`!

 ## Specifications